JoseJPR/tutorial-pwa-capture-camera/README.md

 🚀 Increase the characteristics of your PWA with JavaScript. 📷 Activate your device's camera and capture photos easily.

+🎁 Bonus: The image will be stored on a NodeJS server using the Koa and Multer libraries.

 ## ⛅️ Develop in the Cloud

 You can run this project in Gitpod, a one-click online IDE for GitHub: